ibm-cloud-docs/vmwaresolutions/vmonic/trbl_host_displays_warning_msg.md

 {: troubleshoot}
 {: support}

-A configuration issue is displayed in the **Issues** tab of the **Monitor** tab of the VMware ESXi server in the vSphere client.
+A configuration issue is displayed in the **Issues** tab of the **Monitor** tab of the VMware® ESXi server in the vSphere client.
 {: tsSymptoms}

 The following message is displayed in the **Issues** tab for the ESXi server:

 `This host currently has no management network redundancy`

-The message is displayed even though there are two available uplinks for the private distributed switch, which provides a redundancy.
+The message is displayed even though two uplinks are available for the private distributed switch, which provides a redundancy.

 This configuration issue is a VMware known issue.
 {: tsCauses}